 - Option to deliver translation as a PDF file

-If the source document is not available as a PDF, there are other options for translation.*
+If the source document is not available, there are other options for translation.*

-- I can use a PDF conversion tool (PDF to Word) to convert the PDF to a Microsoft Word document before translation.
+- I can use a PDF conversion tool (PDF to Word) to convert the PDF to a Microsoft Word document to translate

 I can translate your PDF in a range of ways.
 Basing the translation on the original source document is always preferable and is the most financially advantageous.